Smithtown, New York: Media and culture

 Smithtown broadcasts its board meetings on SGTV, the Town of Smithtown's public service television station; Optimum channel 18 or Verizon Fios channel 27.
 The Times of Smithtown newspaper carries community-based articles.

 The Smithtown Performing Arts Center is a theater at 2 East Main Street.
-The historic building has not been significantly altered since it was built in 1933.
+The historic building has not been significantly visually altered since it was built in 1933.
 It operated as a movie theater from 1933 to November 2001, and was renovated and restored to accommodate live performances in 2002.
-In 2022 the building was purchased by the nonprofit Smithtown Performing Arts Council, which programs a variety of live entertainment and community events including musicals, plays, music, comedy, educational classes and summer camps.
+In 2022 the building was purchased by the nonprofit Smithtown Performing Arts Council, which programs a variety of live entertainment and community events including musicals, plays, music, comedy, educational classes. and summer camps.

 Emergency services

 Fire Protection and Emergency Medical Services are provided by the seven Volunteer Fire Departments, and two Volunteer Ambulance Corps that cover parts of the Township.
 The Smithtown, Kings Park, Saint James, Nesconset, and Nissequogue Fire Departments provide both Fire Protection, as well as Emergency Medical Services to their districts.
 The Commack Fire Department and Commack Volunteer Ambulance Corps provide coverage for the Commack hamlet, which is divided between the Town of Smithtown, and the Town of Huntington.
 The Hauppauge Volunteer Fire Department and Central Islip-Hauppauge Volunteer Ambulance Corps provide coverage to the Hauppauge hamlet, which is divided between the Town of Smithtown, and the Town of Islip.

 Smithtown is policed by the 4th Precinct of the Suffolk County Police Department.
 The Suffolk County Police are the primary law enforcement agency in Smithtown.
 They are responsible for responding to all 911 emergency calls.
 The Smithtown Department of Public Safety is an agency with limited powers.
 The Park Ranger Division is made up peace officers as defined in the Criminal Procedural Law of the state of New York.
 Their enforcement powers are limited to Smithtown town property.
 The Department of Public Safety also has a Harbor Master division and Fire Marshall division.

 Emergency medical care can be found at St. Catherine of Siena Medical Center, located in Smithtown, as well as the nearby Stony Brook University Hospital, located in Stony Brook, in the neighboring Town of Brookhaven.